erinvdoyle/instatrip/README.md

   <img src="assets/documentation/googlesheet.png" height="500px"/>
   </p>

 My introduction to Google Sheets was from Code Institute's extremely helpful *Love Sandwiches* walkthrough project.
-I have often said I am not a "spreadsheet person" to my Business Analyst husband, despite my love and need for organization.
-I was more than pleasantly surprised by the ease of use incorporating these Sheets into both the walkthrough and my own project, and can now officially designate myself a Sheet Believer :sparkle:
+I have often said to my Business Analyst husband that I am not a "spreadsheet person," despite my love and need for organization.
+I was more than pleasantly surprised by the ease of use incorporating these Sheets into both the walkthrough and my own project, and can now officially designate myself a Sheet Believer :sparkles:

 My Workbook *Instatrip* consists of a single Sheet.
 This Sheet is composed of 17 columns, 15 of which form the parameters for the user's travel preferences; and 32 rows, with each row representing a European city.